Deploy the Firewall Threat Defense Virtual on OCI

 You can configure the Virtual Cloud Network (VCN) for your threat defense virtual deployment as follows:

-• Multiple VCNs - At a minimum, you need four VCNs, one for each interface of the threat defense virtual.
+• Multiple VCNs - At a minimum, you need four VCNs, one for each interface of the Firewall Threat Defense Virtual.
 This allows for isolated traffic inspection between different networks.

 • Single VCN with Subnets - Alternatively, you can configure a single VCN with four subnets, one for each interface of the threat defense virtual.
 In this configuration, traffic between subnets within the same VCN can be inspected and controlled by the firewall using associated route tables.
 This allows you to manage inter-subnet traffic effectively while using a single VCN.